 Born Amsterdam (NL), 1982

-The long-term, heavily researched projects of Anna Dasović question the role of documents and testimonies that relate to wars and violent conflicts in recent history.
-The production and use of (visual) documents are examined in relation to their quest for truth finding, the social and political perceptions they seek to instrumentalize, while simultaneously examining their legislative and archival ability to cope with trauma caused by violence.
-Departing from her own family background, the artist turns personal histories that are marked by silence, guilt and shame to point to universal narratives around the representation of violence.
-Here the archive serves both as a metaphor and a physical place of collective humiliation and remorse, while revealing the frame as an essential actor in violence, rather than merely its representation.
+The production and use of (visual) documents are examined in their quest for truth finding or the social and political perceptions they seek to form, while simultaneously expsosing their legislative and archival inability to cope with trauma caused by violence.
+Here, the archive serves both as a physical place for these documents and a metaphor of collective humiliation and remorse.

-She reveals different levels of hesitation and erasure that mark representations of Srebrenica (both aesthetic and political), in spite of being the most thoroughly researched and documented genocide in the world to date.
+Anna reveals different levels of hesitation in the political and aesthetic representation of the genocide in Srebrenica itself, despite being the most thoroughly researched and documented genocide in the world to date.